uclamii/model_tuner/source/usage_guide.rst

 .. note::

-   You may wish to explore :ref:`this section <elastic_net>` for rationale in applying this technique.
+   You may wish to explore :ref:`this section <elastic_net>` for the rationale in applying this technique.

 We will use elastic net because it strikes a balance between two widely used regularization techniques: Lasso (:math:`L1`) and Ridge (:math:`L2`).
 Elastic net